-These programs provide people, ages 18 and older, with short-term, around-the-clock care for a wide range of acute mental health and addiction disorders.
+These programs provide people, ages 18 and older, with short-term, around-the-clock care for a wide range of acute and chronic mental health disorders.
 Interns are a core member of the treatment team, conduct group therapy, individual assessments, and short term individual therapy.
 The group treatment modality is primarily ACT and/or DBT based.

-Patients in these programs are dealing with a wide range of issues including alcohol and substance use, co-occurring disorders, episodes of acute psychological distress, and long-term psychiatric conditions.
+Patients in these programs are dealing with a wide range of issues including co-occurring disorders, episodes of acute psychological distress, and long-term psychiatric conditions.
 Although there is some overlap between the units, one unit focuses on patients with more long term or severe symptoms, while the other unit typically focuses on patients with less severe symptoms.
+The latter unit also provides services to patients identifying as members of the LGBTQ community.